Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Introduction

+When $p_n$ exceeds $n$, consistent estimation is still possible if the true parameter $\btheta^*$ is sparse.
+Various sparsity-inducing penalties have been proposed, including the Lasso \citep{TibLasso}, group-structured penalties such as the Group Lasso \citep{GroupL}, and bias-reducing, nonconvex penalties such as $\ell_q$-penalties \citep{Knight}, (Group) SCAD \citep{Fan1997, Fan01, GroupSCAD, GroupSCAD2}, and MCP \citep{Zhang10}.
+State-of-the-art results address general $M$-estimation problems and broad classes of penalties \citep{WWpaper, Lee, LohWW, LohWW2, Loh}; see also the monograph by \citet{WWbook}.
+These results typically rely on an RSC condition on the realized loss and focus on deterministic bounds.
+Frameworks that accommodate nonseparable or group-structured penalties generally assume convexity \citep{WWpaper, Lee}, while results for nonconvex penalties typically focus on coordinate-separable penalties \citep{LohWW, LohWW2, Loh}.
+They therefore do not cover combinations such as Group SCAD, nor do their optimization-based formulations directly encompass general stepwise estimating equations.
+Our asymptotic perspective is complementary: regularity conditions are formulated at the population level, making their applicability transparent, while distributional limits provide a tight characterization of estimation uncertainty.

-The remainder of this article is structured as follows. \cref{sec2} presents the main results for unpenalized estimation. \cref{sec:notation_penalty} explains formulation \eqref{eq:est_eq_pen} for penalized estimation within general estimating equations.
-Our conditions on the penalty, along with several examples, are discussed in \cref{sec:penalty_examples}. \cref{sec:ass_penalty} contains the main consistency results and a detailed discussion of the mutual incoherence condition.
-The asymptotic normality result is provided in \cref{sec:normality_pen}.
-In \cref{sec:Exmp}, we demonstrate the wide applicability of our results through examples, including $M$-estimation for generalized linear models (\cref{sec:MEstGen}), multi-sample estimation problems in distributed inference and quality control (\cref{sec:MSample}), and stepwise procedures in causal inference and stochastic optimization (\cref{sec:Stepw}).
-All proofs are provided in the supplementary material.
+\myparagraph{Outline} The remainder of this article is structured as follows. \cref{sec2} presents the main results for unpenalized estimation. \cref{sec:notation_penalty,sec:penalty_examples} introduce penalized estimating equations and discuss the conditions on the penalty. \cref{sec:ass_penalty,sec:normality_pen} contain the main results for penalized estimation.
+In \cref{sec:dependence}, we extend the theory to dependent data.
+In \cref{sec:Exmp}, we illustrate its applicability through $M$-estimation, multi-sample inference, and stepwise procedures in causal inference and stochastic optimization.
+All proofs are provided in the supplement.

-\section{Unpenalized estimation}
+\section{Unpenalized Estimation}

-\subsection{Setup and notation}
+\subsection{Setup and Notation}

 Suppose we observe independent random variables $\bX_1, \dots, \bX_n \in \Xcal$ and want to estimate a parameter $\btheta=(\theta_{1}, \ldots, \theta_{p_n})^\top \in \R^{p_n}$ with $p_n \to \infty$ as $n \to \infty$.
 We do not assume identical distributions to also cover multi-sample estimation problems.
 The target value $\btheta^*$ is the solution to the system of equations $\sum_{i = 1}^n\E[\phi_{i}(\btheta^*)]= \0,$ with continuous $\phi_{i}(\btheta) = \phi(\bX_{i}; \btheta) \in \mathbb{R}^{p_n}$; for example, the gradient of a log-likelihood or loss function.
 The $k$-th entry of $\phi_{i}(\btheta) $ is denoted by $\phi_{i}(\btheta)_k, k = 1, \ldots, p_n$.
 The estimator $\hbtheta$ is the solution of